JonasGessner/JGProgressHUD/README.md

 [HUD showInView:self.view];
 [HUD dismissAfterDelay:3.0];
 ```
-This displays a dark HUD with a spinner and the title "Loading", it is presented with a fade animation and is dismissed after 3 seconds with a fade animaiton.
+This displays a dark HUD with a spinner and the title "Loading", it is presented with a fade animation and is dismissed after 3 seconds with a fade animation.
 <br>

 See the <a href="JGProgressHUD%20Tests">JGProgressHUD Tests</a> project for more example implementations.